mohamed123-dev/Quizz-AI-generator/README.md

 A web application that generates AI-powered quizzes.
 The project consists of a FastAPI backend and a simple HTML/JavaScript/CSS frontend.
 Data is managed locally, with support for custom datasets.

 ## Features
--Generate quizzes dynamically using LLaMA via Groq\n -Fast and lightweight backend with FastAPI
+-Generate quizzes dynamically using LLaMA via Groq -Fast and lightweight backend with FastAPI
 -Simple, user-friendly frontend interface
 -Local data storage and indexing with Chroma